opentok/Opentok-Java-SDK/README.md

 You can broadcast OpenTok publishing streams to an HLS (HTTP live streaming) or to RTMP streams.
 To successfully start broadcasting a session, at least one client must be connected to the session.
-You can only have one active live streaming broadcast at a time for a session (however, having more than one would not be useful).
-The live streaming broadcast can target one HLS endpoint and up to five RTMP servers simulteneously for a session.
+The live streaming broadcast can target one HLS endpoint and up to five RTMP servers simultaneously for a session.
 You can only start live streaming for sessions that use the OpenTok Media Router (with the media mode set to routed);
 you cannot use live streaming with sessions that have the media mode set to relayed.
 (See the [OpenTok Media Router and media